 Omega is the 7th most popular Swiss brand in the world and the 2nd most recognized Swiss watch brand in the world.*

 *Source: Interbrand, an agency that measures brand value and brand recognition. [ See https://www.rankingthebrands.com/PDF/Interbrand%20Best%20Swiss%20Brands%202016.pdf ]

-The reality is that sporting an Omega watch will get your wrist more attention than if you wore a Longines, plain and simple.
+The reality is that sporting an Omega watch will get your wrist more attention than if you wore a Longines, plain, and simple.
 This has a lot to do with marketing and brand positioning and their many proprietary innovations which they push very hard in their marketing and various advertising campaigns.
-Also, the standardization of these innovations such as the Co-Axial escapement makes their watches attractive to buyers.
-This doesn't take away from the fact that Longines makes excellent watches too.
+Also, in terms of the standardization of these innovations such as the Co-Axial escapement in their movements makes their watches attractive to buyers.
+This doesn't take away from the fact that Longines is a company that makes excellent timepieces too.
 There is also the bang for your buck factor that you would get from a less recognized brand.
 Recognition is great but it also comes with some added costs.

-Use the buttons below to read out full brand review and list of frequently asked questions about each of these brands.
+Use the buttons below to read our full brand review and list of frequently asked questions about each of these brands.

 What is more affordable, a Longines or an Omega Watch?

 This is one of those areas where Longines gets a chance to outshine Omega.
 The most affordable Longines, the Conquest Quartz 43mm 33mm, or 29.5mm has a list price of about $800 and at this price point, you can also find the Conquest V.H.P which is possibly one of the most accurate quartz watches in history.

 So if you are going to ask "Is Longines a luxury brand?", well, they certainly have some watches that have the price tag of a luxury item.
 Though they are not as upper-market as other luxury watch brands such as Rolex or Patek Philippe.